 The Bottom Line

-Your vehicle’s brake booster creates pressure that amplifies forces applied to the brake.
+A recap of bad brake booster symptoms: Your vehicle’s brake booster creates pressure that amplifies forces applied to the brake.
 This makes it easier to bring your vehicle to a complete stop.
 If the system fails, you’ll struggle to depress the brakes and notice that your vehicle takes longer to reach a complete stop.
 Speak with a mechanic as soon as possible to resolve the issue and prevent possible collisions.